scylladb/scylladb/HACKING.md

 $ ./configure.py --help
 ```

-The most important options are:
+The most important option is:

-- `--mode={release,debug,all}`: Debug mode enables [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and allows for debugging with tools like GDB.
-Debugging builds are generally slower and generate much larger object files than release builds.

 - `--{enable,disable}-dpdk`: [DPDK](http://dpdk.org/) is a set of libraries and drivers for fast packet processing.
 During development, it's not necessary to enable support even if it is supported by your platform.